Nukesor/pueue/.github/pull_request_template.md

 - [ ] I included a new entry to the `CHANGELOG.md`.
 - [ ] I checked `cargo clippy` and `cargo fmt`.
 The CI will fail otherwise anyway.
 - [ ] (If applicable) I added tests for this feature or adjusted existing tests.
-- [ ] (If applicable) I adjusted the wiki according to the new changes.
+- [ ] (If applicable) I checked if anything in the wiki needs to be changed.